MrMinyUkho/android-touch-emulator/README.md

 For all of the below to work, you need to have Magisk installed on your device (you can look for information on [xda](https://www.xda-developers.com/ "xda") or [4pda](https://4pda.to/ "4pda")) and adb on your desktop.

-## let's get to the point
+## Let's get to the point

-1. We go to the [arch linux arm site](https://archlinuxarm.org/about/downloads "Arch ARM downloads"), download the necessary package for your device, to find out what you need through adb or a terminal emulator, write "uname -m" this will be the architecture of your device
+1. We go to the [arch linux arm site](https://archlinuxarm.org/about/downloads "Arch ARM downloads"), Choose "Multi-platform" package, ARMv7 or ARMv8.
 2. It is highly desirable to have an SD card, because when you try to unpack the archive into internal storage, all links and rights will break.
 At least this is what happens on my Redmi Note 9 Pro with AOSP from the 9S version
 3. When connecting the card, the android offers to do something with the card, we politely refuse and umount it
 4. Next, look for it in block devices, for further examples I will use `/dev/block/mmcblk0p1`